-To ensure proper operation, the following items should be checked
+To ensure proper operation, the following items should be checked:

-- Calibrate all transmitters and RTDs/TTs. - Check capacity and volume actuator calibration - Check fuses in the PLC panel - Check for loose wiring connections in the PLC panel - Check relay and contact operation for relays in the PLC panel - Verify the operation of the suction and discharge check valves - Check for correct rotation of all motors on the package (compressor, oil pump, and fan motors) - Check that the piping to the oil cooler is correct. - Check setup of soft starts and VFDs - Verify set points in the PLC - Check oil heater operation - Check for loose bolts on the compressor unit.
-Tighten any loose bolts
+- Calibrate all transducer and RTDs. - Check capacity and volume actuator calibration. - Check fuses in the PLC panel. - Check for loose wiring connections in the PLC panel. - Check relay and contact operation for relays in the PLC panel. - Verify the operation of the suction and discharge check valves. - Check for correct rotation of all motors on the package (compressor, oil pump, and fan motors). - Check that the piping to the oil cooler is correct. - Check setup of soft starts and VFDs. - Verify set points in the PLC. - Check oil heater operation. - Verify oil line check valve is installed for correct flow. - Check for loose bolts on the compressor unit.
+Tighten any loose bolts.